rromanotero/minios/README.md

 There's an instructional guide detailing step by step how to build MiniOS from scratch.
 Where is it?
 It is for the msot part complete, but we and the other author have been busy and are still working out the details.
 Should you want a copy for academic purposes free to send an e-mail.

+# What is it used for (other than instruction)?

+Still exploring this, but the idea so far is to take advantage of deployable apps.

 # On what platforms does it run?